-If you do not want corporal punishment to be administered to your child as a method of student discipline, please return the form included in the forms packet.
-A signed statement must be provided each year if you do not want corporal punishment to be administered to your child.
+If you do not want corporal punishment to be administered to your child as a method of student discipline, please check the appropriate answer in the online form at registration.
+A statement must be provided each year if you do not want corporal punishment to be administered to your child.